dnmfarrell/berrybrew/README.md

 installed and in your `PATH`.
 It will create a `backup_timestamp` directory and copy your configuration files into it.

-After completion, it'll copy your config files back to the proper `data` directory.
+After completion, it'll copy your `perls_custom.json` file back into the `data/` directory.
+The rest of the configuration JSON files will be replaced.
+If you had any customizations within any of the other configuration files, you'll need to manually merge those changes back into the updated config file in `data/`.

 Doing a straight `git pull` will overwrite your configuration files, so back them up first (see [Caveats](#caveats)).